tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/常见问题_intl_en.md

-### Is the number of concurrent API calls limited?
+### What is the limit on concurrent API calls?
 The default QPIS is 20 calls/second.
-If this limit cannot meet your needs, you can contact us for an increase.
+If this does not meet your needs, please contact us to increase the limit.